 The Organic Photonics and Electronics Group

 The Organic Photonics & Electronics Group designs, fabricates and develops photonic and electronic devices based on novel organic compounds, either synthesized in-house or acquired via collaborators.
-The group is lead by professor Ludvig Edman and the research is divided into two main branches, one focusing on organic light-emitting electrochemical cells and the other on patterning and organic transistors.
+The group is lead by professor Ludvig Edman and the research is divided into three main branches: Organic light-emitting electrochemical cells, organic transistors and organic photovoltaics.

 More stories are found in the news archive.
 Go to the archive via the link list to the right.